rwpalmer/tzLib/doc/tzLib_Overview.md

 	the devices EEPROM if any new data is received.
 The devices local time settings are then updated.
 		For the Particle Photon, this involves setting
-		   -   Time.zone() is set to the current offset
+		   -   Time.zone() is set to the time zone's standard offset
-		   -   Time.setDSTOffset() is set to (current - the standard offset)
+		   -   Time.setDSTOffset() is set to (current - standard offset)
 		   -   Time.endDST () is invoked if DSTOffset is 0
 		   -   Time.beginDST() is invoked DSTOffset is not 0

-	For time zones that have DST, tzLib will also reset the local time settings when the next DST transition time is scheduled.
+	For time zones that observe DST, tzLib will also reset the local time when DST transitions occur.

 	Since it may be a long time between reboots, tzLib validates EEPROM data periodically.
-This will assure that EEPROM data accurately reflects any IANA database changes, and that DST transition data is updated after each transition occurs.
+This will assure that EEPROM data accurately reflects any IANA database changes, and that DST transition data is updated after transitions occur.

 ### How does tzLib know the correct time zone ID to submit to the server?

-	With no other guidance, tzLib will default to UTC (aka GMT, or Zulu).
+	Firmware developers normally  set the "default time zone".
+If they do not do so, tzLib will default to UTC (aka GMT, or Zulu).
-	Firmware developers have the option of overriding this default.

-	tzLib will adopt the default time zone ID on the first boot.
-The ID will be stored in EEPROM, and the device settings will be configured to reflect the default time zone's standard offset and DST settings.
+	On the first boot, tzLib will store the default time zone ID in EEPROM, and the device settings will be configured to reflect the default time zone's standard offset and DST settings.
+Left in this state, tzLib will also perform scheduled DST transitions for the default time zone.

-	tzLib includes a method that can change the time zone ID and reset the devices local time settings at any time.
-This method can be invoked from an external internet source (via a Particle function), or by logic within the firmware loop itself.

-	Developers can provide a time-zone selection tool to their users.
+	tzLib includes a method that can change the time zone ID, and this can be evoked via the web (as demonstrated in example tzLib301.ino).
+Using this capability, developers can provide a time-zone selection tool to their users.
 A number of list-based and map-based tools are available.
 	For mobile devices, a geopositioning tool could also be used to change time zones as the device moves from one zone to another.
 The only restriction is that selection tools MUST generate a valid IANA time zone ID (aka Olson name).

+	The tzBlock stored in EEPROM  is updated to reflect time zone changes, so changes will persist across subsequent device reboots.